Electric blanket

 Pillow is less likely to turn yellowYou spend a little more money on new

-Less chance of harmful bacteria, more hygienicSlightly higher energy consumption – more frequent washing
+Less chance of harmful bacteria, more hygienicSlightly higher energy consumption due to more frequent washing

 Better sleepPrint and colors fade

-Not replacing a pillowcase results in accumulation of bacteria.
-With the risk of forming, for our body, harmful bacteria.
-If you have sensitive skin, you run the risk of seeing uneven skin (pimples, accumulations) develop more quickly.
-Dirt creeps back into the pores when a pillowcase is not replaced for weeks.
+Not replacing a pillowcase results in a buildup of bacteria.
+Bacteria can form that are harmful to our bodies.
+If you have sensitive skin, you run the risk of your skin suffering from blemishes (pimples, accumulations) more quickly.
+Dirt creeps into the pores when a pillowcase is not changed for weeks.

 Why put 2 pillowcases around a pillow?